mbardo/maccAppProject/README.md

 ## License

-This project is licensed under the [Specify License if any].
+The MediaPipe library is licensed under the Apache License 2.0.
+The Firebase SDKs are licensed under the Apache License 2.0.

 ## Disclaimer